Cats tend to be a lot more sensitive and emotional than most dogs, which is why you see far fewer cats dressed up for Halloween than dogs.

 It’s All About Your Cat’s Personality

-If your cat is one of those more outgoing types who doesn’t scare easily, then it may be OK to dress her up in a Halloween costume, especially if she’s been used to it since she was a little kitten.
+If your cat is one of those more outgoing types who doesn’t scare easily, then it may be fine to dress them up in a Halloween costume, especially if they’ve been used to it since they were a little kitten.

 But if you have a more sensitive and skittish cat, you may want to think twice.
 Some cats shy away from too much contact and can get overstimulated really easily.
-If your cat isn’t the type to relish a lot of pets and if she runs and hides when the doorbell rings, you might not want to make her even more upset by dressing them up.
+If your cat isn’t the type to relish a lot of pets, and if they run and hide when the doorbell rings, you might not want to make them even more upset by dressing them up.

 Consider How A Cat Interacts With The World

-A costume severely limits your cat’s ability to sense the world around her, which could be part of the reason that she freaks out.
+A costume severely limits your cat’s ability to sense the world around them, which could be part of the reason that they freak out.
 Just think about it.
-If you put a snug hat on your cat, she can’t hear as well and her peripheral vision may be limited.
-This would be enough to make anybody uncomfortable.
+If you put a snug hat on your cat, they can’t hear as well, and their peripheral vision may be limited.

 What Type Of Costume Is Best For Your Cat?

 Look for a costume that’s looser and won’t make your cat feel too overwhelmed.
 You might even skip the costume altogether and settle for a cute bow tie.
 Cats tend to get less upset about wearing a bow tie than an entire costume.
-And let’s face it, bow ties on cats are absolutely adorable!
+And let’s face it–bow ties on cats are absolutely adorable!

-If you must dress your cat up for Halloween, keep an eye on her to make sure she’s safe, get your photos as quickly as possible and remove the costume so she can get back to enjoying her kitty life and you can post the pics on social media and everybody wins.
+If you must dress your cat up for Halloween, keep an eye on them to make sure they’re safe, get your photos as quickly as possible, and remove the costume so they can get back to enjoying their kitty life.
+You can post the pics on social media, and everybody wins.